mgmt-sa-tiger-team/sap-hana-workshop/exercises/rhel_sap/5-zero-downtime/README.md

 ![Satellite exploration 21](images/5-lab-satellite-hana-server2.png)

-This screen shows the two Simple Content Views which make up this **Composite Content View** you may note that the **Environments** show Library and Development, this is only the most recent state.
-Composite Content Views also use versions.
-Each version is made up of a specific version two or more Simple Content Views.
+This screen shows the two **Simple Content Views** which make up this **Composite Content View** Composite Content Views also use versions.
+Each version is made up of specific versions of two or more Simple Content Views.
+In this view we can see that the most recently created version is being used in both the Library and Development Environments.
+The systems being upgraded as we've walked through this part of Satellite are using the Production Environment which, in our example organization, is served by a version which  would have been in use in lower lifecycles for several months now allowing system Administrators, Basis Administrators, Application Developers, Quality Assurance Analysts and others to ensure that the full stack works in Production as it had in lower lifecycles.

-**m.** Click on

 Step 4: